Valencia, Santa Clarita, California: History

 In 1769, the Spanish Portola expedition, the first Europeans to see inland areas of California, came up and over the pass from the San Fernando Valley and camped near the river on August 8–9.
 They found a large native village there and witnessed a wedding celebration.
 Fray Juan Crespi, a Franciscan missionary travelling with the expedition, named the river "Santa Clara" and noted in his diary that the place would be a good location for a mission.
 On the return trip, however, the party found a less strenuous trail through the Conejo Valley.
 Later travelers also preferred that route, and Mission San Fernando Rey de España was established down in the valley.

 The master-planned portion of Valencia was first planned in the 1960s by the Newhall Land and Farming Company.
 The first subdivision to be constructed in Valencia was Old Orchard I, which opened in 1967, occupying an area bounded by Lyons Avenue, Orchard Village Road, and the South Fork of the Santa Clara River.
 The next subdivisions to open were Old Orchard II and Valencia Hills.
 Development continues to the present day and is nearing completion.
 Valencia is notable for its landscaped boulevards connecting a mix of apartment buildings, single-family detached homes, shopping centers, office parks and industrial warehouses.

+On November 30, 2013, Paul Walker, best known for playing Brian O'Conner in the Fast & Furious films, died in a car crash in Hercules Street, Valencia.
+Following Walker's death, Hercules Street became a known attraction for people to engage in car drifting.